 Data security, security breaches, and data loss are some of the most important concerns to think of when migrating to a public cloud.
 After all, headlines in the news are often filled with reports of major security breaches in some of the biggest companies in the world.

-According to AWS, they are the most flexible and secure cloud computing environment available today.
-However, without proper documentation to track your compliance rules, the most secured Cloud on the market won’t be much help.
+According to AWS, public clouds are the most flexible and secure cloud computing environment available today.
+However, without proper documentation to track your compliance rules, the most secured cloud on the market won’t be of help.

-Your IT team should make the best use of your AWS architecture documentation to constantly keep track of the compliance rules integrated within AWS and your custom rules.
-To take advantage of building your own compliance standards to your company’s needs, you can use Cloudockit.
-The software allows you to build a list of any type of security compliance rule you want to track and deliver up-to-date documentation.
+Your IT team should make the best use of your AWS architecture documentation to constantly keep track of the compliance rules integrated within AWS, and of your custom rules.
+Use Cloudockit to take advantage of the possibility to create your own compliance standards based on your business needs.
+Cloudockit allows you to build a list of any type of security compliance rules you want to track and deliver up-to-date documentation.

 Tracking changes in your cloud environments can be a nightmare.
-Since multiple employees have access to the Cloud, it is easy to lose track of important changes being made.
-Robust and updated Cloud documentation is key to keeping track of changes and get visibility on how your cloud’s environment is evolving.
+Since multiple employees have access to the Cloud, it is easy to lose track of significant changes being made.
+Robust and updated Cloud documentation is key to keeping track of changes and gaining better insight into how your cloud’s environment is evolving.

 Cloud spending is quickly becoming a top expense for many companies.
-With many companies spending more than 1 million dollars per month.
-As the technology evolves, it is virtually impossible to avoid the use of the Cloud.
-According to the Flexera 2021 State of the Cloud Report, thirty-seven percent of enterprises said their annual spending exceeded $12 million and 80 percent reported that cloud spending exceeds $1.2 million per year.
+Many companies spend more than 1 million dollars per month.
+As technology evolves, it is virtually impossible not to rely on cloud services.
+According to the Flexera 2022 State of the Cloud Report, thirty-seven percent of enterprises said their annual spending exceeded $12 million and 80 percent reported that cloud spending exceeds $1.2 million per year.

 The major downside, however, is that companies are overspending by an average of 24%.
 With so many companies struggling these days due to the pandemic, those funds could have been better spent elsewhere.

-AWS documentation will help you monitor cloud costs and prevent overspending on cloud expenditures.
-Visualize in real-time where your budget is being spent.
+AWS technical documentation will help you monitor cloud costs and prevent overspending on cloud services.
+Visualize in real time where your budget is being spent.
 The report can be shared between all levels of your company to ensure every department is staying within their allocated budgets.

 Examples of technical documentation generated by Cloudockit

 Detailed information on every cloud component will help you detect machines no longer in use.
-With the information, you will know which machine to deactivate; a real cost-cutting task.
+You will then know which machine to deactivate, a real cost-cutting opportunity.
 Furthermore, viewing detailed information of all your cloud components will allow you to see how many machines your environment has and easily see what usage is made of them.